Trasselfrisyr/tlc-strummer/README.md

 # tlc-strummer
 USB MIDI chord strummer for Teensy LC

-Simple chord strummer with a 8x3 keyboard based on the circle of fifths, like the Omnichord.
+Simple chord strummer with a 8x3 (or up to a full 12x3) keyboard based on the circle of fifths, like the Omnichord.
 For strumming the chords, a set of eight touch sensitive pads, strings or similar is used.
 In my build I simply used a 90 deg pin header for touch electrodes.

+With an 8x3 keyboard setup using 6x6 mm tact switches, it all fits on a 7x5 cm perfboard.

 Chords are selected as follows: